-For 16x16 square maps, the player will expand their starting area by one row and place their remaining game elements.
+The player will expand their starting area by one row and place their remaining game elements.
 If after expanding the player still can't fit their remaining game elements, they continue adding rows and placing game elements one row at a time until all of their game elements can be placed.